Shubhojit2000/Multi-Category-Text-Classification-CNN-LSTM-Transformer/README.md

 **Expected Outputs:**
 - submission.csv: A CSV file with two columns — image_name and label.
-- seg_maps/: A directory containing predicted segmentation maps for each test image.
+- seg_maps: A directory containing predicted segmentation maps for each test image.

 **Example:**
 ```bash